5 Strategies to Build Trust and Increase Confidence

 What is trust?

 Trust is essential to healthy relationships.
-Since it implies a certain degress of uncertainty, trust is the willingness to be vulnerable to the action of others.
+Since it implies a certain degree of uncertainty, trust is the willingness to be vulnerable to the action of others.
 Trust is a choice.

-When a breach in trust occurs, our world is shattered.
+When a breach of trust occurs, our world is shattered.
 In most cases, though, the opposite of trust is not distrust.
-Our life experience is much more complex, dynamic and contradictory than just the trust/distrust opposite conditions.
-Rather, trust and distrust coexist, and we experience them as ambivalent.
+Our life experience is much more complex, dynamic, and contradictory than just the trust/distrust opposite conditions.
+Rather, trust and distrust coexist, and we experience them as ambivalent .

 For example, we might trust our boss or our partner in some aspects, and distrust them (or trust them less) in others.
 I might trust the expertise of a colleague based on his or her scholarship, but distrust the same colleague when it comes to showing up in time for a meeting.

 How then can we build trust?
 This is an essential skill in today’s world of uncertainties.
-Here are 5 strategies I have being using with success in highly volatile situations, filled with uncertainties, like when I do peace building work with victims and victimizers in countries affected by armed conflict:
+Here are five strategies I have been using with success in highly volatile situations filled with uncertainties, like when I do peacebuilding work with victims and victimizers in countries affected by armed conflict:

 First: Trust with generosity.
-Jerome Blattner once said, “a person who trust no one, can’t be trusted.”
+Jerome Blattner once said, “a person who trusts no one can’t be trusted.”
 In other words, be the first in trusting.
 Paraphrasing Mother Theresa, I may add, “give the world your trust and you may get hurt.
 Give the world your trust anyway.”

 Fifth: Be open.
 Be open and transparent in your communication.
 With respect and sensitivity, share your ideas and honest opinions, even when they contradict those of your interlocutor.
 Being open and transparent in your communication will help also to diffuse possible mistrustful perceptions.

 Building trust in the workplace is essential to our success.
 It is the secret to a happy marriage.
 If we learn how to build trust, we will also know how to trust someone.
-But what should we do, when trust is broken?
-How to heal a damaged trust?
+But what should we do when trust is broken?
+How do we heal damaged trust?
 I will deal with this issue in an upcoming post.